wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

     "
     examples:
       - url: Entity/nbt.md
-  - name: orientation
+  - name: facing
     type: string
     access: r
-    description: "The 'orientation' is the compass direction this entity is facing.
+    description: "The 'facing' is the compass direction this entity is facing.
 This is one of 'north', 'east', 'south', and 'west'.
     "
   - name: lookVec
     type: "[Vec3](!SITE_URL!/modules/Vec3/)"